-Exchange traded products (ETPs) follow an index or invest in resources.
-ETPs can allow you to invest in a range of markets and be cheaper than other products, but they are not suitable for all investors.
+- ETPs help you gain investment exposure to a wide range of markets or securities, but they are not suitable for all investors.

 Different types of ETP investment strategy

-The ETP reaches an agreement with a bank that it will pay the fund the same amount that the index returns.
+The ETP reaches an agreement with a counterparty (such as a bank) that it will pay the ETP the same amount that the index returns.
 This is known as a synthetic investment strategy.
-It is usually cheaper than buying all the securities in an index and is useful, for example, in less developed markets where the shares are not always available to buy and sell.
+It is usually cheaper than buying all the securities in an index and is useful, for example, in less developed markets where shares are not always readily available to buy and sell.